JoshPaulie/NanoEncoder/docs/commands/health.md

 nav_order: 2
 ---
 # `health`
 The `health` command is used to validate the quality of your optimized videos by comparing them to their originals.
-It uses FFmpeg's SSIM (Structural Similarity Index Measure) analysis to grade how well the optimization preserved video quality.
+It uses FFmpeg's builtin SSIM (Structural Similarity Index Measure) analysis to grade how well the optimization preserved video quality.

 - By default, it samples 5% of videos in a directory to save time
-- Each video pair receives a grade based on their SSIM score
+- Each video pair receives a SSIM score value
 - Size differences are also shown for each pair
 - All analysis is logged to `NanoEncoder_ffmpeg.log` for reference

-The grades are based on SSIM scores and range from "Identical" (1.0) to "Garbage" (<0.990).
-Generally, scores above 0.994 indicate the optimization was successful with minimal quality loss.
+{: .important }
+SSIM is the "best" comparison tool built into FFmpeg, but is very mathematically objective.
+The "best" tool (in terms of human perception) would be [Netflix's vmaf](https://github.com/Netflix/vmaf), which would require users installing on their machines.
+Perhaps in a future update.

 ### `--sample-ratio` flag (default: 0.05)
 Controls what percentage of video pairs to check.
 The default of 0.05 means 5% of videos will be checked.
 At least one video will always be checked, even if the ratio would select less than one video.